-It is no brainer to figure out what likely will happen when the agricultural lands are sold.
-Their main reason behind people buying lands in the suburb or rural parts of the country is partly trying to get away from air and sound pollution.
-As a result, real-estate business has recently become the profession mostly of the least educated or illiterate, school dropouts, swindlers, and political activists.
-This trend has completely outnumbered the licensed brokers.
-This particular group of people are as the ‘de facto asymmetrical high income generating workmen.”
-Consequently, they are the ones who are exceptionally exempted from paying taxes.
+The outcome of what likely will happen when the agricultural lands are sold is obvious.
+One of the reasons behind people buying lands in the suburb is partly trying to get away from city life.
+As a result, the number of land sales has surged in the recent years.
+In the meantime, the real-estate business has recently become the profession for the least educated, school dropouts, swindlers, and political activists.
+The trend broke the hegemony of the age-old realtors and left them to pick up the crumbs.
+The new crop of brokers outnumbered licensed brokers.
+This particular group of people has become a ‘de facto asymmetrical high income generating workmen.”
+They are exceptionally exempted from paying taxes, since there is no government body to hold them accountable.
 To be noted that I am not against nor envy this profession.
-The vocation itself is not bad or unscrupulous either as long as it does operate under the law and order of the country.
+The vocation itself is not bad or dishonorable so long it operates under the law of the land.

-What we see in this picture is in the verge of becoming a history, if the selling of lands goes in this ratio every year.
+What we see in this picture is on the verge of becoming history, if selling lands continues in this ratio.
 Apparently, the landscape of this suburb community is gradually changing – once remarkably moderate and spacious traditional houses have dwarfed amid the erection of concrete taller houses.
 There is nothing ethically or socially wrong on constructing a concrete taller house.
 That might be a good thing or maybe a dream for someone to have it.
-However, cultural aspects cannot be overlooked.
-When you lose the cultural aspects of Newāh, you bury a partial identity of Newāh.
-The distinctive marker of Newah or the Newahness has so much to do with the land and the traditional house.
-The way you build a house and its facet can say enough that you live in Newāh community.
+However, it comes with a steep price.
+You are ripping off a part of your cultural heritage from you.
+There are many cities in the western world in Italy and Greece where they have embraced the modernity while also preserving their cultural identity.
+The distinctive marker of Newah or the Newahness has much to do with the land and the traditional house as well.
+The way you build a house and its facet can say enough of your heritage.

 How can we prevent this from happening?
 First, the government should ban selling fertile lands.
 The local governing bodies also should take further measures to promote local agricultural businesses.
-Effective marketing for the local products should be highly prioritized in partnership with other entrepreneurs.
+Effective marketing for local products should be highly prioritized in partnership with other entrepreneurs.
 Local people will not then go unemployed.
-The self-employment business can contribute the economy of the country.
+The self-employment can contribute to the economy of the country.
 Thus, we can maintain our social and cultural aspects as well as empower our economy.
-Last but not least, we can preserve environment and ecosystem by stopping our places from becoming a concrete jungle.
+Last but not least, we can preserve the environment and ecosystem by stopping our places from becoming a concrete jungle.